HassanA632/simple_voting_solana/README.md

-# Simple Voting System In Solana (Learning)
+# Simple Voting System In Solana

+A cool little early project in Solana!
-I plan on creating an on chain voting system using Rust and utilizing the Anchor framework.
-The system will (hopefully) allow users to create polls, and vote securely with votes being tracked on chain.
+I have created an on chain voting system using Rust and utilizes the Anchor framework.
+The system allows users to create polls, and vote securely with votes being tracked on chain.

-## Features (planned)
+## Features
 - Create polls with custom options
-- Vote on polls (one vote per wallet)
+- Vote on polls (one vote per wallet restriction)
 - View live results
-- Close polls once finished
+- Close polls once time limit specified has been reached

-Once I have the core stuff down, I plan to add a nice little front-end too. :)